Frequently Asked Questions for the In-Person Running on Sep. 12, 2021

 Switch to 5K; Bib Transfers

-A: If you are entered into the 10 Mile Run and wish to switch to the 5K Run-Walk, fill out the Race Switch Form, which will be posted after the Lottery results are posted on July 7, 2021.
+A: If you are entered into the 10 Mile Run and wish to switch to the 5K Run-Walk, fill out the Race Switch Form.
 There is no refund of the difference between the Ten Mile Run entry fee and the 5K Run-Walk entry fee.
-Runners entered into the 5K Run-Walk cannot switch to the 10 Mile Run.
+Runners entered into the 5K Run-Walk cannot switch to the 10 Mile Run after August 15, 2021.

 A: No, we do not offer refunds.
 However, you can transfer your entry in July during our Transfer Period.
 The runner who accepts your bib reimburses you for your registration expenses.
 Of course if the race has to be cancelled due to increased COVID-19 restrictions, you will have the option of getting a refund.
-Details of the transfer process will be posted here.
+The transfer process closes on August 15, 2021.

 A: No, you do not.

 A: The entire Transfer Process happens online.
 You can transfer your bib to a runner you know or post your bib availability on our website.
 The runner who accepts the bib reimburses the initial runner for his/her registration expenses.
 When you accept a bib you accept all the “add-ons” that the initial runner purchased.
-The new runner also pays a $15 administrative fee to handle the transfer.
-Details on the Transfer Process will be posted on the website in July.
+This year there is no fee to make a transfer.
+Click Here for Entry Transfer Information.
+No transfers will be permitted after 11:59 P.M., August 15, 2021.

 Race Cancellation Due to COVID-19